Postcodes in the United Kingdom: Crown dependencies

 The Channel Islands and the Isle of Man established their own postal administrations separate from the UK in 1969.
 Despite this, they adopted the UK-format postcodes in 1993–94: Guernsey using GY, the Isle of Man using IM, and Jersey using JE and administer them consistent with the administration practices of Royal Mail.

 The independent jurisdiction of Sark was assigned a unique postcode district GY10 in 2011 to differentiate it from Alderney.
 The CEO of Guernsey Post, Boley Smillie, said "this has been a long time coming" and "...
 Sark should have had its own identity back then [when postcodes were adopted in 1993]".

 British Overseas Territories

 British Overseas Territories are generally responsible for their own postal systems, including postcodes.
-A number of BOTs have been independently introduced poistcodes: Bermuda has developed its own postcode system, with unique postcodes for street and PO Box addresses, as have the Cayman Islands, Montserrat and the British Virgin Islands.
-Montserrat recently introduced postal codes.
+A number of BOTs have been independently introduced postcodes: Bermuda has developed its own postcode system, with unique postcodes for street and PO Box addresses, as have the Cayman Islands, Montserrat and the British Virgin Islands.
 A system has been under consideration in Gibraltar for some time, but not yet settled.

 The postal code systems introduced independently by BOTs are shown below: